Hybrids and electrics are all the rage these days. But how expensive is auto insurance for these vehicles?

 State Farm uses its make and model ratings to compute all claims.

-"We determine whether a vehicle generates more-than-average or less-than-average claims costs for each coverage, and rate the vehicle accordingly," Luedke says, noting ratings can be seen at the State Farm website.
+"We determine whether a vehicle generates more-than-average or less-than-average claims costs for each coverage, and rate the vehicle accordingly," Luedke says.

 Hybrids have been on the market for more than a decade, and that's long enough to establish a clear record of the types of claims they generate.